mark-gl/curiosity_mars_rover_ws/README.md

 `bash install_everything.sh`

  3. You will be prompted for your password.
 After typing it in, the installation will take roughly 10 minutes and use 4.8GB of disk space.
- 4. Afterwards, to you'll need to start a new terminal in order to access the simulation.
+ 4. Afterwards, you'll need to start a new terminal in order to access the simulation.
 Reload your current terminal window by typing:

  `exec bash`

  Once these steps are completed, you will be able to run 'roslaunch' commands, for example:

 `roslaunch curiosity_mars_rover_gazebo main_mars_terrain.launch`

+More commands and available launch parameters are provided in the user manual PDF.

 ## Additional notes
 **Installing to an existing Catkin workspace**